vivaciousdove/playwright-cloud-status-dashboard/README.md

 - Status updates and timestamps change on user action
 - Cross-browser behavior is consistent

+---

 ## Why This Project Exists
-This dashboard is intentionally **mocked** to create a safe, repeatable environment for QA automation, UI testing, and DevOps-style validation without relying on live cloud outages.
+This dashboard is intentionally mocked to create a safe, repeatable environment for **QA automation**, **UI testing**, and **DevOps-style validation** without relying on real cloud outages or provider APIs.

+It allows deterministic testing while still behaving like a production system.

+---

 ## Tech Stack
-- **Playwright** (UI Automation)
+- Playwright (UI Automation)
 - GitHub Pages (Hosting)
 - JavaScript / TypeScript

+---

-### Acronym + Origin
+## Acronym + Origin
 **QA = Quality Assurance**
-Origin: Emerged in 1940s manufacturing and defense programs to prevent defects before production; later adopted by software engineering.
+Origin: Emerged in the 1940s in manufacturing and defense programs to prevent defects before production; later adopted by software engineering.

 **DevOps = Development + Operations**
 Origin: Coined in 2009 to break down silos between software development and infrastructure teams.

+---

 ## Automation Coverage
 - Cross-browser testing (Chromium, Firefox, WebKit)